jpkanter/Spcht/README/SpchtDescriptorDetails.md

 ### Sub Node

 This key generates an entirely new set of triples.
 Instead of the former subject the value of the parent node will be used as subject part of the triple.
-Each Sub Node can contain additional sub nodes.
+Each sub node can contain more sub nodes.
 Complex Example:

 ```json
 {